syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 ##### Using template selector

-Group summary column provides support to choose different data template based on underlying data object using  `GridSummaryColumn.TemplateSelector` property.
+The template for the defined summary column can also be loaded based on data object and the data-bound element using the `GridSummaryColumn.TemplateSelector` property.

 {% tabs %}
 {% highlight xaml %}